-- (c) LIQUIDITY RISK MANAGEMENT - (i) Risk Identification, Assessment and Measurement - The Bank's assets and liabilities as well as off-balance sheet positions are included in liquidity risk measurement; - The primary tools for assessing liquidity risk are the maturity mismatch analysis, assessment on the concentration of funding and the availability of unencumbered assets; and - Establish Early Warning Indicators to identify potential warning signs in relation to the Bank's funding liquidity risk position. - (ii) Risk Control, Mitigation and Monitoring - Internal liquidity risk management limits are set; - Compliance with BNM's Liquidity Coverage Ratio and internal liquidity risk management policy are monitored and reported to Assets & Liabilities Management and Market Risk Committee; - Liquidity contingency funding plans are in place and documented; - Monitoring of changes in the Bank's funding structure, if any; - Stress testing of assets and liabilities are performed to test the Bank's capability to absorb simulated shocks from liquidity risk factors; and - Monitoring and reporting of Liquidity Coverage Ratio requirements.
+- (c) LIQUIDITY RISK MANAGEMENT - i) Risk Identification, Assessment and Measurement - The Bank's assets and liabilities as well as off-balance sheet positions are included in liquidity risk measurement; - The primary tools for assessing liquidity risk are the maturity mismatch analysis, assessment on the concentration of funding and the availability of unencumbered assets; and - Establish Early Warning Indicators to identify potential warning signs in relation to the Bank's funding liquidity risk position. - (ii) Risk Control, Mitigation and Monitoring - Internal liquidity risk management limits are set; - Compliance with BNM's Liquidity Coverage Ratio and internal liquidity risk management policy are monitored and reported to Assets & Liabilities Management and Market Risk Committee; - Liquidity contingency funding plans are in place and documented; - Monitoring of changes in the Bank's funding structure, if any; - Stress testing of assets and liabilities are performed to test the Bank's capability to absorb simulated shocks from liquidity risk factors; and - Monitoring and reporting of Liquidity Coverage Ratio requirements.

-- (d) OPERATIONAL RISK MANAGEMENT - (i) Risk Identification, Assessment and Measurement - Implementation and utilisation of Risk Control Self Assessment ("RCSA") and Global Control Self Assessment ("GCSA") process; - Implementation of Enterprise Governance Risk and Compliance ("E-GRC") solution to automate the Operational Risk Management processes; - Review of new and existing procedures by ORMCC prior to implementation and approval; - Collecting Loss Event Data ("LED") and analyse causes and preventative actions taken on losses from fraud and control lapses: - Review of systems and network confidentiality, integrity and availability; - Review of New and Existing Products and Services to identify and minimise risk; - Implementation and review of Business Continuity Management ("BCM") Programme and coordinate simulation runs; - Implementation of System Risk Evaluation to identify and manage system risk; - Identify the potential Operational Risk based on the results of Self-Inspection findings, RCSA, GCSA and Outsourcing review activities; and - Development of Shariah Risk Register to assist in risk identification for Islamic business transactions. - (ii) Risk Control, Mitigation and Monitoring - Procedures and methods established to control and mitigate operational risk; - Regular risk and Key Risk Indicator (generic/specific "KRI" of Business Units and BNM's Operational Risk Integrated Online Network) reporting on operational risk matters via ORMCC and RMC; - Implementation of periodic User ID and Access Management review process in adherence to the principle of segregation of duties, independent checks, segmented system access control and multi-tier authorisation processes; - Implementation of Post Incident Reporting process to review the effectiveness of countermeasures committed to minimise risk of operational incidents and to identify weaknesses in operational processes and procedures; - Implementation of Annual Review on Products and Services to manage and minimise risk; - Execution of Testing and Exercising as planned in ensuring back-up procedures and contingency plans are up-to-date;
+- (d) OPERATIONAL RISK MANAGEMENT - i) Risk Identification, Assessment and Measurement - Risk identification and assessment activities scheduled periodically for in-scope operational risk subjects to identify and measure risks, among others (but not limited to) Risk Control Self Assessment ("RCSA"), Global Control Self Assessment ("GCSA"), Outsourcing Review, Shariah Review, Product Review, Self Inspection etc; - Review of new and revision in the existing procedures/policies and processes by Operational Risk Management Control Committee ("ORMCC") prior to implementation and approval; - Collecting Loss Event Data ("LED") with root cause analysis conducted to identify relevant and effective preventative actions to prevent from recurring risk in the future arising from fraud or operational control lapses; - BCM Program established to identify risk associated with the business functions and set up plans to address business recovery in the event of disaster.
+The plan is tested periodically to ensure relevancy and workability to prepare for disaster; - Review of new and existing products and services offered to identify and minimise risk associated with the product and service offerings; - Implementation of System Risk Evaluation to identify and manage system risk and compliance to rules and regulations.
+Plan for countermeasures or action plan to rectify discrepencies noted from the exercise will be established with approval from Management: - Identify the potential Operational Risk associated with third party dependencies via periodic review of third party engagement and deliverables; and - Shariah Risk Register was established to assist in risk identification for Islamic business transactions. - (ii) Risk Control, Mitigation and Monitoring - Policies, procedures, checklists and methods established to control and mitigate operational risk; - Regular review on Key Risk Indicator (generic/specific "KRI" of Business Units and BNM's Operational Risk Integrated Online Network) to manage risks in the business functions, reporting on operational risk matters escalated via ORMCC and RMC; - Implementation of Post Incident Reporting process to review the effectiveness of countermeasures committed to minimise risk of operational incidents and to identify weaknesses in operational processes and procedures; - Implementation of Annual Review on Products and Services to manage and minimise risk; - Execution of Testing and Exercising as planned in ensuring back-up procedures and contingency plans are up-to-date;

-- Review on the Outsourcing Management process to manage risks from service providers on outsourced operations; - Overall assurance on the adequacy and reliability of the operational risk management system by IAD; and - Analyse and monitor countermeasures of Self-Inspection findings to minimise operational risk.
+- Overall assurance on the adequacy and reliability of the operational risk management system by IAD; and - Analyse and monitor countermeasures of Self-Inspection findings to minimise operational risk.